zostay/owasp-top10-perl/README.md

 If you would like to contribute or find a problem, please let me know using one of the many possible communication mechanisms available on github.

+# Copyright and License

+All of the code in these examples is made available under the Artistic 2.0 License or the GPL 2.0, whichever you prefer.

+Copyright 2011 Andrew Sterling Hanenkamp.